Skip to content

 7.1 Function Parameters

-In the above example, the plus function contains a and b as two parameters for input.
-These input parameters can be directly used within the function.
+In the example above, the plus function contains two parameters a and b as input parameters.
+These input parameters can be directly used inside the function for processing.

 Additionally, function parameters support default values.
-Parameters with default values do not need to be specified during function calls, such as:
+Parameters with default values do not need to be specified when calling the function, as follows:

 Python